-“It’s not how much we give,” said Mother Teresa, “but how much love we put into giving.”
-Here are our tips for simple ways to get maximum enjoyment out of Christmas, with minimal consumerist stress.
+Here are our tips for simple ways to get maximum enjoyment out of the holidays with minimal consumerist stress.

-Think about the number of trees, dyes, and chemicals that get put into making cards and gift wrap each year.
+Think about the number of trees, dyes, and chemicals used into making cards and gift wraps each year.
 Then think about how much of that is put into landfill.
-Seems like a waste of energy right?
-Here are a few ideas to reduce your impact.
+Seems like a waste of energy, right?
+Both yours and the planet’s.
+Here are a few ideas to reduce your impact:

 Wrap in cloth

-Why not wrap your gifts in something that is also, well… a gift?
+Why not wrap your gifts in something that is also a gift?
 Grab some vintage scarves from an op shop, or “wrap” your gifts in a reusable tote bag.
-This is by far the most sustainable way of wrapping and as a bonus will make your gifts shine with individuality.
+This is by far the most sustainable way of wrapping, and as a bonus will make your gifts shine with individuality.
 Our friends at Baggu have some great tips on how to use their bags for wrapping.
 Or, learn the art of Furoshiki—Japanese fabric wrapping.
-All you need is a piece of fabric and you can wrap gifts of all shapes and sizes.
+All you need is a piece of fabric to wrap gifts of all shapes and sizes.

 Re-use and recycle

 Can’t avoid the paper?
 Try opting for a reusable bag where possible.
-They will last for many more Christmas’ than flimsy paper.
+They will last for many more holidays than flimsy paper.
 Recycled newspapers are also a unique wrapping material.
-Lastly, try to refrain from releasing the inner animal when present opening—the earth does not benefit from us shredding our wrapping to pieces!
-Instead be delicate and keep those pieces in good nick to be used again next year.
-This also goes for any ribbons and cards!
+Lastly, try to refrain from releasing your inner animal when present opening—the earth does not benefit from us shredding our wrapping to pieces.
+Instead, be delicate and keep those pieces in good nick to be used again next year.
+This also goes for any ribbons and cards.

-Rather than spending money on loads of generic decorations, consider making your own personalised ones.
-These can also be lovely gifts, and making them is a fun way to entertain the kids or bond with family during the holidays.
-Here are a few of our favourite ideas from around the internet, but feel free to share some of your own!
+Rather than spending money on loads of generic decorations, consider making personalised ones.
+These can also be lovely gifts, and making them is a fun way to entertain the kids or bond with family during the holidays—not to mention transforming your living space into a Pinterest board dream.
+Here are a few of our favourite ideas from around the internet:

 Make your own wreath

-Wreaths are a simple, traditional decoration that are so easy to create yourself!
+Wreaths are a simple, traditional decoration that are so easy to create yourself.
 Unlike a plastic wreath, a real one can be much more minimal and authentic.
-Personalise your wreath by picking a leaf type that flows with your home decor.
+Personalise your wreath by picking a leaf type that flows with your home décor.
 You can also add berries or flowers for a pop of colour.
-Rosemary, bay leaves or baby eucalyptus could also go down a treat, but here’s your chance to be creative!
-Go for a wander around your neighbourhood and see what natural fauna grows in the area for some inspiration.
+Rosemary, bay leaves, or baby eucalyptus go down a treat, but here’s your chance to get creative.
+Go for a wander around your neighbourhood and see what natural flora grows in the area for some inspiration.

 The Christmas tree debate seems to come around every year.
-If one thing is clear, it’s that neither option is an outstanding winner.
-So why not go treeless?
-Plastic trees are usually made out of Polyvinyl Chloride (PVC) plastic and other chemicals that are harmful to the environment.
-ZME Science writes that regarding energy usage, a PVC tree needs to be used for 20 years before it’s energy usage meets that of a real tree.
+If one thing is clear, is that neither option is an outstanding winner.
+So, why not go treeless?
+Plastic trees are usually made out of Polyvinyl Chloride (PVC) plastic and other chemicals that harm the environment.
+ZME Science writes that regarding energy usage, a PVC tree needs to be used for 20 years before its energy usage meets that of a real tree.
 Real trees, however, would provide a much larger benefit being left in the ground.

 Instead, go on the hunt for a fallen branch from a park nearby and adorn it with some LED lights.
-You could also use a pot plant you may already have in your home.
+You could also use a potted plant you may already have in your home.
 Or, design a wall piece out of leaves and branches and set your presents underneath.
-These options won’t take hours to set up/take down, will be kinder to your wallet, and mostly, a lot more beneficial for the environment.
+These options won’t take hours to set up or take down, will be kinder to your wallet, and, most importantly, will place far less burden on the environment.